alex-zaplik/pymcl/README.md

 ## Contributions

-If you have any problems with this wrapper, please let me know and I'll try to fix it as soon as possible.
+If you have any problems with this wrapper, please let me know and I'll try to fix them as soon as possible.